ReactMad/ReactMad/README.md

  Hi, I’m Uros 👋

 I'm a Software Developer from Serbia, who has hands-one experience with client facing applications development.
-In the past 5 years I worked on various website and project, mainly with React, Next.js, Gatsby, Prismic, Strapi, GraphQL and Angular.
+In the past 5 years I worked on various website and project, mainly with React, Next.js, Gatsby, Prismic, Strapi, GraphQL, Node.js/Express, MongoDB and Angular.

 Right now I am looking forward the great place where I can dedicate my self.